CraigGin/PDEKoopman2/README.md

 ### 4. Process results

 Included is a Jupyter notebook `process_results.ipynb` which gives an example of how you might load the model to do prediction and view some of the results saved in the `results` directory.
 The `results` directory currently has results created by `Sample_Dense_Expt.py` and `Sample_Conv_Expt.py` for Burgers' equation and the KS equation, respectively.
-You can run this notebook (assuming you have the data in the `data` directory) as see results similar to the paper.
+You can run this notebook (assuming you have the data in the `data` directory) to see results similar to the paper.

 ## Questions/Comments/Bugs